WanderingCat27/devdynasty-game/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/game-object-with-animations.md

 That's it!
 A `Frame` array is used, and multiple `FrameBuilders` are then used to build each `Frame`.
-Notice there is an additional `delay` parameter added for each `Frame`, which here are set to 200.
+Notice there is an additional `delay` parameter added for each `Frame`, which here are set to 14.
-This means that if "WALK_RIGHT" is the current animation, every 200 milliseconds the game will change the current frame to the next frame in the array.
+This means that if "WALK_RIGHT" is the current animation, every 14 frames (game loop iterations) the game will change the current frame to the next frame in the array.
 Once the last frame is reached and completed, it will wrap back around to the first.
 The result in game would look like this: